-2017: I’m still updating my old html pages to the new WordPress format and am working on my first visits to Oregon when I started RVing.
-I’m planning a return visit later this year and will be updating these pages then.
-But in looking back at these memories, even if the picture quality isn’t as good as I can do today, I’ll keep these older ones up because who knows if when I visit again there will be snow on the ground?
+2018: I’m updating the Oregon pages I did during my first visits here.
+Even though I’m planning a return visit, I’ll keep these Jacksonville memories up even if the picture quality isn’t as good as I can do today.
+Who knows if when I visit again there will be snow on the ground?
 Since these are all the pictures I have from 2005, I’m really looking forward to exploring more of Jacksonville next time no matter what the season!

 2005 visit: Jacksonville was my neighboring town while I lived in the Ashland/Medford area and it was nice to live so close to a place so much fun to visit.
 I love historical sites, and this is one of only 8 cities in the U.S. where the entire town is designated as a National Historic Landmark.
 It began in 1851 as a gold rush town.
 It was bypassed by the railroad, and that’s probably what has preserved its step-back-in-time feeling.
 This is California Street as you’re coming into the main part of town heading toward the Siskiyou Mountains.